TahsinKhan7/vagrant-app/README.md

 This connects the vagrant virtual machine via ssh.

-6) Navigate to the apps folder through the vagrant ssh:
+6) Navigate to the app folder through the vagrant ssh using the commands:

+			cd /vagrant
+Then

+			cd /app

+7) Next, install npm using:

 			install npm
 7) Then enter:

 			npm start
+To start it (note this may give an error, but step 8 should work).

 8) Finally, enter the command:

 			pm2 start app.js

-This will allow you to directly run an application on the development.localhost:3000 server.
+This will allow you to directly run the application in the app folder on the development.localhost:3000 server.